 Car park labels are included with all restaurant packages.
 Additional labels should be purchased in advance by calling +44 (0)844 346 0346.

-Dedicated parking facilities are available for disabled customers displaying a Blue Badge.
-Customers are advised to pre-book their car parking space.
-For more information, please email email@example.com or call
+Dedicated parking facilities are available for disabled customers displaying a Blue Badge, which must be booked prior to the race meeting.
+For details and to make a booking please email email@example.com or call

 +44 (0)844 346 3000

-Coach drivers can obtain a free Grandstand Admission ticket on production of their PCV or PSV licence and their work docket to any Ticket Office.
+Coach drivers can obtain a free Silver Ring ticket on production of their PCV or PSV licence and their work docket to the Silver Ring Sales Office.

 Viewing the Horses